thanet-s/actix-http1-vs-http2/README.md

-# Load Testing Project
+# Actix Load Testing between HTTP/1.1 and HTTP/2

 ## Overview

 This project aims to benchmark the performance of two APIs: one running on HTTP/1.1 and another on HTTP/2.
 We use Actix Web for the APIs and run the services using Docker Compose.
 Load testing is performed automatically when the Docker Compose environment is started.
+What difference between HTTP and HTTPS.

 ## Getting Started